-There are many commercialized reagent that can be used for azide modification of proteins, peptides and antibodies.
+There are many commercialized reagents that can be used for azide modification of proteins, peptides and antibodies.
 To see the list of commercialized reagents for azide modification see here.

 Immunodox®-DBCO is a PEGylated product.
 For other reactive Immunodox® products suitable for other types conjugation methods see here.